Ancient History of Indian Jewellery

 Pendants and necklaces have been an epic chapter in the history of Ancient Indian Jewellery All the other forms of decoration are supposedly considered incomplete if the necklaces and the pendants are not a part of an individuals' jewellery.
 Pendants had their own charm and their own importance for being worn around the necks.
 However, when it came to the necklaces, they were mostly made in gold added along with the gemstones to add more fascination for the onlookers.
 However, apart from having their own share of fame during the earlier times, one cannot help but notice, the recent generation too getting captivated in those designs and it resulting in the same designs and patterns coming back to life, since these Mughal designs are the very base of every delicate handiwork by the modern jewellery makers.
 Let us categorize the same ancient jewellery in different forms and see the delicate designs, which have been the basis of modern jewellery since the recent jewellery makers have inherited this fashion statement as well.

 Gold has been found practically everywhere in the world, even in seawater, but in vastly varying quantities.
 Gold coins, when they are minted stand at the head of every coinage.
 It very often contains an admixture of silver in its natural state.
-Most of the gold in India proper is found in Karnataka and today it is mined industrially in the Kolar gold fields.
-Most of the gold in India, however, was imported in the ancient era and is done even today.
-In India, gold has had many uses.
+Most of the gold in India proper is found in Karnataka and today it is mined industrially in the Kolar Gold Fields.
 From the artistic point of view, the gold coins of the Guptas are amongst the finest ever minted.